X-CASH-official/xcash-dpops/scripts/autoinstaller/README.md

 - Use the option (10) and then select the option (2) in the internal installer to update the X-Cash stuff (traditional way).
 After the update you can also backup the container generating the image with option (15).
 The image will contain only OS, dependencies and binaries.
 All the personal data and DBs are on the Host bind-mounted folders.
 You have to backup them manually if needed (but keeping your seed, wallet password and validator private key in a safe place is sufficient to recover your node in case of a "issue").
 - Use the option (2) of the LXC installer, that will automatically download the X-Cash Image and recreate the container.
 So the only thing to do is, in case, to provide the updated file handle

+## Creating the X-Cash container from scratch

-> If you want to create the container from scratch, so start from an empty Ubuntu 18.04 container (preconfigured for installing/running X-Cash node) you can select the option (14).
+If you want to create the container from scratch, so start from an empty Ubuntu 18.04 container (preconfigured for installing/running X-Cash node) you can select the option (14).
 In this case the X-Cash `autoinstaller.sh` (version modified by n3me5is to support the installation/configuration inside the LXC container) is used to install the X-Cash node in the traditional way.
 After the installation you can create an image from the container with option (15), export it with option (16) and redistribute the file (pre-built image)

+> See the script for detailed operations if you want to install all manually